Listen to the article here:

 Let’s dive into what we have to do………

 1. What is a business proposal?

-Wikipedia defined a business proposal as: A term of business proposal is a written offer from a seller to a prospective sponsor.
-Business proposals are often a key step in the complex sales process—i.e., whenever a buyer considers more than price in a purchase.
+Wikipedia defined a business proposal as A term of a business proposal is a written form from a seller to a prospective sponsor.
+Business proposals are often a key step in the complex sales process—i.e., whenever a buyer considers more than the price of a purchase.